Notessh2a

 val, ok := <-ch

-The second return value (ok) is a boolean and indicates whether the channel is open.
+The second return value (ok) is a boolean that indicates whether the receive operation obtained a value from an open channel.

-• true: The channel is open, and values may still be received.
+• true: A value was successfully received.
+The channel is still open.

-• false: The channel is closed, and no more values will be received.
+• false: The channel is closed and empty, so no more values can be received.

 func main() {